michaelcaterisano/BeatPeggiator-dev/README.md

 #### Description:

-DrumEggiator randomly chooses a single active MIDI note from the `Active Notes`, and then plays it at a randomized rhythm, which is controlled by two parameters: `Beat division` and `Number of notes`.
+DrumEggiator randomly chooses one or more active MIDI note from the `Active Notes` (the number of which is controlled by the `Simultaneous notes` parameter), and then plays them at a randomized rhythm, which is controlled by two parameters: `Beat division` and `Number of notes`.

 `Beat division` represents the number of possible notes in a beat.
 These notes will be equally spaced.